 Articles that are highly ranked after a Google search, for example, are more likely to be read.
 On the following two websites you will find more suggestions for how you can optimise your title, abstract and keywords for such purposes:

 Belcher, W. L. (2009).
 Writing your journal article in 12 weeks.
 A guide to academic publishing success.
-Los Angeles: Sage
+Sage.

 Casanave, C. P. (2014).
 Before the dissertation.
 A textual mentor for doctoral students at early stages of a research project.
-Ann Arbor: University of Michigan Press
+University of Michigan Press.

 Dunleavy, P. (2003).
 Authoring a PhD.
 How to plan, draft, write and finish a doctoral thesis or dissertation.
-New York: Palgrave Macmillan.
+Palgrave Macmillan.

 Sword, H. (2017).
 Air & light & time & space.
 How successful academics write.
-Cambridge, MA: Harvard University Press
+Harvard University Press.